carpedm20/korail2/README.md

 Korail (www.letskorail.com) wrapper for Python.

-This project was inspired from [korail](https://github.com/devxoul/korail) of [devxoul](https://github.com/devxoul)
+This project was inspired from [korail](https://github.com/devxoul/korail) of [devxoul](https://github.com/devxoul).

-[korail](https://github.com/devxoul/korail) is not working anymore becuase of a huge change in API
+[korail](https://github.com/devxoul/korail) is not working anymore becuase of a huge change in Korail API.

 Installing